rreece/rreece.github.io/outline-of-philosophy/ethics.md

 -->

 There's no unified or received view of the fact/value, descriptive/normative divide since Hume.
 But that doesn't mean there aren't naturalistic philosophers that deny the dichotomy, i.e., would support the idea roughly that there is a scientific way of discussing and determining what is better.
 Health and nutrition seem like obvious plausible examples, really any reasoned strategy is normative: it tells one what one should do given what is known.
 In this sense many naturalists are aligned with game theoretic reasoning about what we should do.

+Tought experiment on moral naturalism:

+-   Agree that chess (or poker) has better and worse play
+-   Add another task to the competition: do laundry while playing, also while trying to sell a product over the phone, or a more typical triatholan: cycle, swim, run, etc.
+    As we add tasks, there doesn't stop being better and worse overall strategies, albeit complication grows.
+-   Finally, we ask the meta question of what to do next.

 Annotated bibliography